Races that wish to be considered for the Hasler Series must apply via their relevant Regional Marathon Advisor, and respect the following guidelines:-

 The organisation of Canoe Marathon Racing in the UK is funded in large part through a race levy on all entries “Class A” races (those listed in the Racing Calendar).
 This levy is not the same as the Day Ticket scheme, where paddlers without proof of BCU membership may use a one-off Day Ticket to enter a race.
 Costs of Day Tickets are paid to the BCU.

-The Race Levy is £2.00 for each paddler.
+The 2018 Race Levy is £3.00 for senior and veteran paddlers, and £2.00 for juniors.
 The race levy for all categories of races is to be remitted by the Race Organiser to the Treasurer within 7 days of the race.

 Cheques should be made payable to “BCU Marathon Racing Committee” and sent to